mctools/mcpl/format_statsum.md

 ## Software support

 The MCPL software release supports the *stat:sum* convention starting with release 2.1.0.
-Specifically, it provides APIs for interacting with `stat:sym:<key>:<value>` entries, with any built-on operations (e.g. file merging) automatically doing the correct thing when it is unambiguous what that would be, and overriding *stat:sum* values with -1 when not.
-MCPL software releases earlier than 2.1.0 will simply treat the special comments as any regular comments, which is likely OK as long as one is not merging or editing files.
+Earlier releases will simply treat the *stat:sum* entries as any other comment in the MCPL header, which will often be OK, but might not be (e.g. when merging files).
 For consistency, it is recommended that applications modify their software dependency list to require at least version 2.1.0 of the MCPL software release.

-Applications or libraries interacting directly with MCPL files through their own code, rather than via the MCPL software release, are recommended to double-check the "guidelines for custom code" section below to see if their software needs to be updated to support the *stat:sum* convention.
+When using MCPL release 2.1.0 or later, built-in operations like file merging automatically update *stat:sum* values when it is unambiguous how they should be updated.
+In case of ambiguities (e.g. when splitting files), values are set to -1 to be conservative.
+Additionally, C and Python APIs allow interaction with *stat:sum* values through keys and values directly, rather than having to manually encode or decode `stat:sum:<key>:<value>` comments.
+In the following, the *stat:sum* support in the MCPL software APIs will be briefly discussed.

 ### Python API

-The `MCPLFile` objects in the Python API now have `.stat_sum` properties, which are dictionaries of `(key,value)` pairs.
-Note that values of -1.0 in the actual `stat:sum:<key>:<value>` comments in the data are translated into `None` in the Python interface.
+The `MCPLFile` objects in the Python API now have `.stat_sum` properties, which are dictionaries of `(key,value)` pairs:

-fixme If desired, users or developers interacting with MCPL files through the MCPL software can interact with these `stat:sum:<key>:<value>` entries programmatically through the C or Python APIs.
-For instance, they can be extracted easily into a dictionary in the Python API (here values of `-1` will be translated to `None`):

 ```py
 >>> import mcpl